Mitsubishi UFJ Kokusai Asset Management Co. Ltd. Increases Position in Chipotle Mexican Grill, Inc. (NYSE:CMG)

 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. grew its stake in Chipotle Mexican Grill, Inc. (NYSE:CMG) by 6.6% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 7,720 shares of the restaurant operator’s stock after acquiring an additional 475 shares during the quarter.
+Ltd. increased its holdings in shares of Chipotle Mexican Grill, Inc. (NYSE:CMG) by 6.6% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 7,720 shares of the restaurant operator’s stock after buying an additional 475 shares during the quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd.’s holdings in Chipotle Mexican Grill were worth $10,705,000 at the end of the most recent quarter.
+Ltd.’s holdings in Chipotle Mexican Grill were worth $10,705,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other large investors also recently made changes to their positions in the company.
-Morgan Stanley grew its stake in Chipotle Mexican Grill by 99.5% during the 3rd quarter.
-Morgan Stanley now owns 195,794 shares of the restaurant operator’s stock worth $243,511,000 after buying an additional 97,658 shares during the last quarter.
-Wells Fargo & Company MN grew its stake in Chipotle Mexican Grill by 28.9% during the 3rd quarter.
-Wells Fargo & Company MN now owns 405,279 shares of the restaurant operator’s stock worth $504,048,000 after buying an additional 90,884 shares during the last quarter.
-Bouvel Investment Partners LLC purchased a new position in Chipotle Mexican Grill during the 4th quarter worth $1,530,000.
-BlackRock Inc. grew its stake in Chipotle Mexican Grill by 3.4% during the 4th quarter.
-BlackRock Inc. now owns 1,955,400 shares of the restaurant operator’s stock worth $2,711,573,000 after buying an additional 64,028 shares during the last quarter.
-Finally, State Street Corp grew its stake in Chipotle Mexican Grill by 5.7% during the 3rd quarter.
-State Street Corp now owns 1,167,797 shares of the restaurant operator’s stock worth $1,452,401,000 after buying an additional 62,689 shares during the last quarter.
-Institutional investors and hedge funds own 90.03% of the company’s stock.
+Other hedge funds have also made changes to their positions in the company.
+IBM Retirement Fund grew its stake in Chipotle Mexican Grill by 14.3% during the 4th quarter.
+IBM Retirement Fund now owns 1,034 shares of the restaurant operator’s stock worth $1,434,000 after buying an additional 129 shares during the last quarter.
+Scotia Capital Inc. lifted its position in Chipotle Mexican Grill by 9.4% during the 3rd quarter.
+Scotia Capital Inc. now owns 232 shares of the restaurant operator’s stock worth $289,000 after acquiring an additional 20 shares during the period.
+Shellback Capital LP acquired a new stake in Chipotle Mexican Grill during the 3rd quarter worth about $3,731,000.
+Barings LLC acquired a new stake in Chipotle Mexican Grill during the 3rd quarter worth about $1,003,000.
+Finally, Cubist Systematic Strategies LLC lifted its position in Chipotle Mexican Grill by 257.2% during the 3rd quarter.
+Cubist Systematic Strategies LLC now owns 16,264 shares of the restaurant operator’s stock worth $20,228,000 after acquiring an additional 11,711 shares during the period.
+Hedge funds and other institutional investors own 90.03% of the company’s stock.

-CMG has been the topic of several research analyst reports.
-Morgan Stanley restated an “equal weight” rating on shares of Chipotle Mexican Grill in a research note on Wednesday, February 3rd.
-Stifel Nicolaus raised Chipotle Mexican Grill from a “hold” rating to a “buy” rating and lifted their price target for the stock from $1,400.00 to $1,500.00 in a research report on Wednesday, December 16th.
-The Goldman Sachs Group began coverage on Chipotle Mexican Grill in a research report on Tuesday, January 19th.
-They set a “buy” rating and a $1,650.00 price target for the company.
-Cowen lifted their price target on Chipotle Mexican Grill from $1,640.00 to $1,900.00 and gave the stock an “outperform” rating in a research report on Wednesday, February 3rd.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on Chipotle Mexican Grill from $1,348.00 to $1,437.00 and gave the stock a “hold” rating in a research report on Wednesday, February 3rd.
-One investment analyst has rated the stock with a sell rating, thirteen have issued a hold rating and nineteen have given a buy rating to the company’s stock.
-Chipotle Mexican Grill currently has an average rating of “Buy” and an average target price of $1,503.48.
+In related news, insider Laurie Schalow sold 600 shares of Chipotle Mexican Grill stock in a transaction on Tuesday, February 9th.
+The shares were sold at an average price of $1,555.05, for a total transaction of $933,030.00.
+Following the transaction, the insider now owns 6,857 shares in the company, valued at approximately $10,662,977.85.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CTO Curtis E. Garner sold 5,062 shares of the business’s stock in a transaction on Friday, February 5th.
+The stock was sold at an average price of $1,508.40, for a total transaction of $7,635,520.80.
+Following the completion of the transaction, the chief technology officer now owns 21,065 shares in the company, valued at approximately $31,774,446.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 49,032 shares of company stock worth $67,350,824 in the last 90 days.
+Company insiders own 1.00% of the company’s stock.

-Chipotle Mexican Grill (NYSE:CMG) last posted its quarterly earnings data on Monday, February 1st.
+Chipotle Mexican Grill (NYSE:CMG) last released its earnings results on Monday, February 1st.
 The restaurant operator reported $3.48 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $3.73 by ($0.25).
+The firm had revenue of $1.61 billion during the quarter, compared to analysts’ expectations of $1.60 billion.
 Chipotle Mexican Grill had a return on equity of 16.70% and a net margin of 4.08%.
-The firm had revenue of $1.61 billion for the quarter, compared to analysts’ expectations of $1.60 billion.
-During the same quarter last year, the firm posted $2.86 earnings per share.
-Chipotle Mexican Grill’s quarterly revenue was up 11.6% on a year-over-year basis.
-Analysts anticipate that Chipotle Mexican Grill, Inc. will post 10.96 earnings per share for the current year.
+The firm’s revenue was up 11.6% on a year-over-year basis.
+During the same period in the previous year, the firm posted $2.86 earnings per share.
+On average, equities analysts anticipate that Chipotle Mexican Grill, Inc. will post 10.96 earnings per share for the current year.

+A number of brokerages have commented on CMG.
+Argus lifted their price target on Chipotle Mexican Grill from $1,460.00 to $1,700.00 in a research report on Thursday, February 4th.
+Loop Capital boosted their price objective on Chipotle Mexican Grill from $1,600.00 to $1,800.00 and gave the company a “buy” rating in a report on Thursday, February 4th.
+Wedbush boosted their price objective on Chipotle Mexican Grill from $1,600.00 to $1,800.00 and gave the company an “outperform” rating in a report on Wednesday, February 3rd.
+They noted that the move was a valuation call.
+UBS Group boosted their price objective on Chipotle Mexican Grill from $1,500.00 to $1,575.00 and gave the company a “neutral” rating in a report on Wednesday, February 3rd.
+Finally, Piper Sandler reissued an “overweight” rating and issued a $2,000.00 price objective (up previously from $1,835.00) on shares of Chipotle Mexican Grill in a report on Monday, February 1st.
+One investment analyst has rated the stock with a sell rating, thirteen have given a hold rating and nineteen have assigned a buy rating to the company.
+Chipotle Mexican Grill currently has an average rating of “Buy” and an average target price of $1,503.48.

 About Chipotle Mexican Grill